 There are lots of factors as to what makes you safe to drive when it comes to alcohol, including your height and weight.
 What is the drink driving limit in the UK – and are you over it?
 Take a look at our post below to find out how much you can actually drink and be safe to drive.

 Legal Drink Drive Limits in England, Wales and Northern Ireland

 What factors affect me getting drunk?

 There are also a host of things that can affect you staying under the limit, so it’s worth bearing in mind that these measurements are affected by the following:

-• Your gender (if you’re a man you process alcohol faster than a woman)
+• Your gender (Men process alcohol faster than women)

 • Your height

 • Your age (younger people process alcohol quicker)